CtrlK

 Conciseness

-The 'Use this skill when' and 'Do not use this skill when' sections are somewhat verbose and explain things Claude can infer.
-The Limitations section is boilerplate.
-However, the Instructions section is lean.
-Overall, there's noticeable padding but it's not egregiously verbose.
+The skill includes some unnecessary sections like 'Use this skill when' and 'Do not use this skill when' which are meta-guidance Claude doesn't need spelled out at this length.
+The 'Limitations' section is boilerplate.
+However, it's not excessively verbose—just not lean.

 2 / 3